Getting a Mortgage After an Individual Voluntary Agreement (IVA)

 Can I Get a Mortgage with an IVA?

 The answer here is technically yes, you can get a mortgage with an IVA in place.
-It is a rare occurrence though and you will need to use a specialist lender that accepts adverse-risk customers.
+It is a rare occurrence though, and you will need to use a specialist lender that accepts adverse-risk customers.

-If you have taken an IVA in the last month, a lender will be under no illusion that your financial situation has changed so drastically that you can now afford to pay a mortgage and your existing IVA.
+If you have taken out an IVA in the last month, a lender is unlikely to believe your financial circumstances have changed enough to support a mortgage alongside IVA repayments.

-Once the IVA is settled, your chances do improve again depending on your personal situation.
+Once the IVA is settled, your chances of getting a mortgage improve significantly, subject to your wider financial situation.

 Deposits and IVAs